SiRo24/Minimalist/README.md

 <br>**`layout.css.backdrop-filter.enabled`** ^

 2. Type in `about:support` and find the path of your Firefox `Root Directory`.
-3. In there, if not already existing, create a folder called `chrome`.
-Paste the css file without changing its name
+3. In there, if it doesn't already exist, create a folder called `chrome`.
+Paste the .css file without changing its name
 4. Restart Firefox and enjoy your new theme!